Bulgarian name: Suffixes

 Most Bulgarian surnames end with "-ov(a)" or "-ev(a)".
 They work the same way as the patronymic (and are in fact derived from them), and are possessive forms of given names.
 The "-ov/-ev" (masculine) and "-ova/-eva" (feminine) suffixes are also extremely popular and commonly used by Russians and Macedonians.
 Consequently, the surnames Ivanov(a), Petrov(a) and Mladenov(a) are the three most common surnames in Bulgaria.
 As these "-ov/-ev" surnames are indistinguishable from patronymics, it is not uncommon for people to have the same patronymic and surname; for instance the children of Petar Ivanov Petrov would be Georgi Petrov Petrov and Lyudmila Petrova Petrova.
 (This would also be distinguished from Russians, who would be named "Georgi Petrovich Petrov" and "Lyudmila Petrovna Petrova".)

 Although most popular, "-ov/-ev" and respectively "-ova/-eva" are not the only patronymic and family name suffixes.
 The second most popular suffix is "-ski/-ska" (sometimes "-ki/-ka") (e.g. Zelenogorski, Stoykovska, Petrinska), which, besides often being merely a version of an "-ov/-ev" or "--ova/-eva" name, may also often indicate origin (e.g. Sofianski — "from Sofia", Stamboliyski — "from Istanbul").
-This suffix is not only popular with Bulgarians but with most other Slavic people, such as Polish, Macedonians, Russians (most often spelled as "-sky"), Belarusians and Ukrainians.
+This suffix is not only popular with Bulgarians but with most other Slavic people, such as Polish, Macedonians, Russians (most often transcribed as "-sky"), Belarusians and Ukrainians.

 Another suffix is "-in/-ina" (e.g. Kunin, Ganina, Radin).
 Unlike all other Bulgarian patronymics and family names, these stem from a female name (e.g. "of Kuna", "of Gana", "of Rada").
 They are most common in the region of Razlog and Bansko.
 The "-in" suffix is also popular with Russians.

 For these three most popular suffixes, there is also a plural form used when referring to the family as a whole or several members of it (as opposed to a single member).
 For "-ov/-ova" and "-ev/-eva" it is "-ovi/-evi", for "-ski/-ska" it is "-ski" and for "-in/-ina" the form is "-ini".

 Historically, the universal suffix "-ovich" and "-evich" was quite popular in some regions (bearers of such names include Gavril Krastevich, Hristofor Zhefarovich, Petar Parchevich, Kiril Peychinovich, etc.), particularly among the Roman Catholic Bulgarians, but has today largely fallen out of use and is more typical for the Serbo-Croatian name system (where it is usually spelled "-ić").